kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-maturity.md

 Trying to satisfy all three needs with one document usually creates a poor compromise.

-## Reference, Guides, and Examples Solve Different Problems
+## Reference, Guides, and Examples Solve Different Problems { #reference-guides-examples }

 A mature documentation system should separate at least three kinds of developer question.